bllanos/image-annealing/docs/learning.md

 1. Generic parameters should be treated like regular function data parameters.
 If client code would not be interested in passing different types for a generic parameter, the parameter should be removed, just like one would remove data parameters that client code does not care about.
 Generic parameters can otherwise leak implementation details.

+2. Where possible, avoid specifying the storage characteristics of generic data.

+   For example, prefer using `T` instead of wrappers around `T`, such as `std::borrow::Cow<T>` or `Box<T>`.
+Since wrapper types add runtime overhead, it is better if client code decides whether to pass a wrapped type as a generic type parameter than if the generic code internally uses a wrapper type.
+For example, it should ideally be possible for client code to pass `X`, `std::borrow::Cow<'a, X>` or `Box<X>` as values for a generic type parameter `T`.

+   To allow generic code to accommodate both plain types and wrapped types as arguments for generic type parameters, you may find a type bound of `Deref` useful, as many wrapper types implement `Deref`.
+For example, convert `T: AsRef<U>` to `T: Deref` where `<T as Deref>::Target: AsRef<U>` so that client code can use either `X` or `Cow<'a, X>` for `T` where `X: AsRef<U>`.

 ### Error handling

 1. Avoid using [`Box<dyn Error>`](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html).
 Instead, define concrete error types that allow errors to be inspected programmatically, for the following reasons: